 Constant sum question can be used while calculating percentages, school assignments, finances, understanding customer choices, etc. This type of question is useful when you want to understand how respondents allocate points to each answer item.
 You can also find out to what extent do they give importance to the answer choices.

 With rank order questions too, you can find out the order in which respondents consider the answer options as important to them.
 However, you cannot know the extent to which an answer option is important.
-With the constant sum question in survey, you can find the relative weight given to the options.
+With the constant sum scale in survey, you can find the relative weight given to the options.

 A constant sum question permits the collection of ratio data, i.e., the weight of various options in the total sum of 100.
 You can also find out the ratio of various options and the importance they hold relative to each other.